sparkfun/SparkFun_Thing_Plus_RA6M5/docs/introduction.md

 ??? note "Data Logging"
-	The Septentrio mosaic-X5 module is capable of logging data to an &micro;SD card.
+	This board is capable of logging data to an &micro;SD card.
 Please check out the [memory cards and accessories](https://www.sparkfun.com/categories/351) in our product catalog.

 	<div class="grid cards col-4" markdown>